Congratulations Class of 2022!

 To ensure receipt of appropriate hood color, master’s graduates/candidates.
-The cap, tassel, gown and master’s hood may be purchased from the Bookstore for $109.96 plus tax.
+The cap, tassel, gown and master’s hood may be purchased from the Bookstore here.

 Doctoral Hooding Ceremony

 We are proud to invite our 2022 December doctoral degree candidates to participate in the University’s December Doctoral Hooding Ceremony on Thursday, December 8 at 10 a.m. in the UNCG Auditorium.
 For detailed information about the Doctoral Hooding Ceremony, please visit the website here.

 Since all graduates will receive individual recognition and hooding as they walk across the stage, it is imperative that we know if you plan to complete degree requirements and attend the commencement ceremony.
 The RSVP link will be sent to your UNCG email address by September 13th.

 You are also invited to attend University Commencement to process and sit with UNCG faculty.
 This ceremony is on December 9th at 10 am.
 Please indicate whether you plan to attend when you fill out the Doctoral Hooding Ceremony RSVP.

 Though in-person regalia orders can be placed sooner, the Bookstore will host a two day event with staff available to take orders and pre-fit students for appropriate regalia sizes.
-This date will be announced in August.
 Graduation announcements and diploma frames may also be ordered at this time.
 All regalia purchases must be completed in person or by telephone, 336-334-5563.

 Final instructions will be emailed in November to all students who RSVP that they plan to attend.
 We look forward to seeing you at the December 2022 Doctoral Hooding Ceremony!
 Watch your UNCG email for additional messages as the date nears.
 Check back on this website for more updates about the commencement ceremony.